Amelina237/ASP.NET-MVC/README.md

 - **SQL Client**: DBeaver is used for experimenting with SQL queries and managing the database schema.

 - **Power BI**: Providing interactive dashboards and reports to visualize insights from the data stored in the SQL Server database.

+  ## My Contributions

+In these modules, my contributions have included: